Buying a new pair of rock climbing shoes can be an exciting, but daunting task, especially if it’s your first time.

 La Sportiva Futura mens aggressive climbing shoe

 This downturned shape puts the foot in a strong, powerful position for tackling difficult overhangs and steep sport routes.
-Most of these shoes focus power on the big toe to help climbers make precise foot placements.
+Most of these focus power on the big toe to help climbers make precise foot placements.

 They also typically have a more heavily developed heel area, that allows heels hooks to be deployed more effectively.